oracle-livelabs/adb/shared/adb-ai-web-app/setup-environment/setup-environment.md

 * Create an OCI Compartment
 * Run the stack to perform all the prerequisites required to analyze data
+* Define an IAM policy that enables access to OCI Generative AI

 ## (Optional) Task 1: Create an OCI Compartment